My primary teaching interests fall along the following subfields of Political Science:

 University of Arkansas, Fayetteville.

-After my first year as a lecturer, I received the New Faculty Commendation for Teaching Commitment from the Wally Cordes Teaching and Faculty Support Center at the University of Arkansas
+As a lecturer, Travis received the New Faculty Commendation for Teaching Commitment from the Wally Cordes Teaching and Faculty Support Center at the University of Arkansas

 Course syllabi and class evaluations are available, if requested.